-- 2 Q. PLEASE STATE YOUR NAME, POSITION, AND BUSINESS ADDRESS. - 3 A. My name is Robert Cavazos.
-I am the Energy Efficiency & Consumer Programs - 4 Manager for AEP Texas North Company (TNC).
-My business address is 539 N. - 5 Carancahua, Corpus Christi, Texas 78401.

-- 6 Q. PLEASE STATE YOUR EDUCATIONAL AND PROFESSIONAL BACKGROUND. - 7 A. I received a Bachelor of Business Administration degree from Texas A&M University - 8 Corpus Christi in 1998.
+- 2 O. PLEASE STATE YOUR NAME, POSITION, AND BUSINESS ADDRESS. - 3 A. My name is Robert Cavazos.
+I am the Energy Efficiency & Consumer Programs - 4 Manager for AEP Texas Central Company (TCC) and AEP Texas North Company - 5 (TNC).
+My business address is 539 N. Carancahua, Corpus Christi, Texas 78401. - 6 O. PLEASE STATE YOUR EDUCATIONAL AND PROFESSIONAL BACKGROUND. - 7 A. I received a Bachelor of Business Administration degree from Texas A&M University - 8 Corpus Christi in 1998.
 From 1986 until 1993, I served as a meter reader with - 9 Central Power and Light Company, the predecessor to AEP Texas Central Company - 10 (TCC).
-In 1993, I transferred to the Customer Service Center as a Sr. Telephone - Representative and later to the after-hour dispatch center.
+In 1993, I transferred to the Customer Service Center as a Sr. Telephone - 11 Representative and later to the after-hour dispatch center.
 In 1996, I was appointed to - the position of Lead Telephone Representative and in 1998 became Customer Service - Supervisor.
 In 2002, I held the position of Demand Side Management Coordinator - and in 2004, transferred to Competitive Retail Relations as a Market Specialist.
-In - 15 2005, I transferred to AEP's Human Resource (HR) department as a HR Field - Representative and prior to my departure I had held the position as a Senior HR - 17 Consultant.
-In early 2014, I accepted the position of Business Operations Supervisor - and by mid-July had accepted my current position as the Energy Efficiency & - 19 Consumer Programs Manager for AEP Texas overseeing the implementation and - administration of energy efficiency programs in compliance with the Public Utility - 21 Regulatory Act and with Public Commission of Texas (PUC or Commission) rules - for such programs.
+In - 15 2005, I transferred to AEP's Human Resource (HR) department as a HR Field - Representative and prior to my departure, I had held the position as a Senior HR - 17 Consultant.
+In early 2014, I accepted the position of Business Operations Supervisor - and by July 2014 had accepted my current position as the Energy Efficiency & - Consumer Programs Manager for AEP Texas Central Company and AEP Texas North - 20 Company overseeing the implementation and administration of energy efficiency - programs in compliance with the Public Utility Regulatory Act (PURA) and with - Public Commission of Texas (PUC or Commission) rules for such programs.